akaoj/plimni/README.md

 ## Automatic certificate issuance and renewal (for HTTPS services)

-If you set the `plimni.io/mode` flag to `https` for a service, Plimni will ask Certbot to automatically generate a certificate for this service and will also automatically configure HAProxy to serve this certificate.
+If you set the `plimni.io/mode` flag to `https` for a service (or let it blank, as `https` is the default), Plimni will ask Certbot to automatically generate a certificate for this service and will also automatically configure HAProxy to serve this certificate.

 You have nothing else to do than set a flag.

-Note that all your services share the same certificate (there isn't one certificate per service but one certificate for the whole cluster).
+Note that **all your services share the same certificate** (there isn't one certificate per service but one certificate for the whole cluster).
+Note also that the `--cluster-domain` will be **the main domain in the Lets Encrypt certificate**, which means **you have to set the `--cluster-domain` to a domain which always resolves to your loadbalancer**.
+When you define services, however, you can individually set completely different FQDN for these services (with the `plimni.io/fqdn` and `plimni.io/additional-fqdns` annotation/tag) and Plimni will add these FQDNs in the cluster TLS certificate.

 ## Automatic routing based on your services branches